iiiypuk/minecraft-launcher/README.md

 + `%GAME_DIR%` - user game files.
 Resourcepacks, saves, screenshots, etc.
 + `%ASSETS_DIR%` - game libraries directory.
 Don't modify anything there, unless you know what are you doing.
 + `%NATIVES_DIR%` - native game libraries directory, which are used to launch game on Windows.
-[Download](https://github.com/IIIypuk/minecraft-launcher/raw/master/natives/1.11.2.7z) and unpack this to the `versions\1.11.2`, which is located nearby to the Minecraft client.
+[Download](https://github.com/IIIypuk/minecraft-launcher/raw/master/natives/1.12.2.zip) and unpack this to the `versions\`, which is located nearby to the Minecraft client.
 + `%PLAYER%` - player name (shown above the head), by default it's **Steve**.
 + `%WIDTH%` - window width.
 + `%HEIGHT%` - window height.